networknt/light-doc/content/en/getting-started/light-eventuate-4j.md

 ### light-eventuate-4j

-When building services with light platform, you can use request/response approach like [Rest][], [GraphQL][] or [Hybrid][] to serve consumers.
+When building services with Light, you can use request/response approach like [Rest][], [GraphQL][] or [Hybrid][] to serve consumers.
 For service to service communication, you have two options.
 One is synchronous request/response over HTTP.
 This requires all involved services to be responsive and highly available.
-There is another way to handler interaction between services - asynchronous event driven. light-eventuate-4j is not only event driven framework, it supports Event Sourcing and CQRS to ensure data consistency between services.
+There is another way to handle interaction between services - asynchronous event driven. light-eventuate-4j is not only an event driven framework, it supports Event Sourcing and CQRS to ensure data consistency between services.

 If you are a developer to build services, then you don't need to clone the source code